Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A few old-timey buildings from the old Gold Rush town

-📍 Google Maps | Phone: (530) 243-8194 | Shasta State Historic Park Website | Hours: 10 am-5 pm daily, Closed Monday-Wednesday | Entrance: Free
+📍 Google Maps | Phone: (530) 243-8194 | Website | Hours: 10 am-4 pm daily; Closed Mon-Wed | Entrance: Free

 Mt.
-Shasta State Historic Park is home to abandoned California Gold Rush-era buildings that educate visitors on the history of the Mt.
+Shasta State Historic Park is home to abandoned Gold Rush-era buildings that educate visitors on the history of the Mt.
 Shasta area.
 Paying a visit is perfect for families interested in history and abandoned settlements.

 You made it to the end of my guide to the best things to do in Mount Shasta!
 Up next, check out this ultimate list of places to visit in California.